-For the winter of ’11/’12 we just kept on keeping on.
-We still used about 1 cord of wood, but paid for none of it (salvaged from various friends who took down trees.)
-Our indoor temps were a bit warmer, though, as it wasn’t so cold a winter.
-For ’12/’13, well, probably more of the same– this winter (and next, and possibly the one after) we’ll be burning the results of an invasive tree eradication project in the back yard.
-Also beginning to dabble with getting domestic hot water from the wood stove.
+For the winters of ’11/’12 and ’12/’13, we just kept on keeping on.
+We still used about 1 cord of wood per winter, but paid for none of it (salvaged from various friends who took down trees, as well as our own invasive tree eradication project in the back yard.)

 Disclaimer: We don’t claim to be Carbon-Neutral No Impact Organic Green Überpeople.
 The blog may dabble in other areas of environmentally-conscious living, but centrally, we’re specializing in the question of how to dismantle the Home-Heating Industrial Complex.